-Frugi is a great stop if you are looking to buy some new ethical pieces.
+Frugi* is a great stop if you are looking to buy some new ethical pieces.
 Catering for babies and kids up to age 10, Frugi’s bright and colourful clothes are made from organic and ethically sourced cotton.

 Offering free delivery and an easy returns policy, it’s an easy way to shop from home.

-5. Toby Tiger
+4. Toby Tiger

-Finally, Tootsa (formerly known as Tootsa MacGinty) is a wonderful online shop selling ethical and largely unisex knitwear and other kids clothes in baby to age 10.
+Finally, Tootsa (formerly known as Tootsa MacGinty) is a wonderful online shop selling ethical and largely unisex knitwear and other kids’ clothes in baby to age 10.
 And Tootsa even does a small adult line if you want to twin with your kids…!

-Years ago I bought two jumpers for my eldest – which have since been handed down to my youngest, and these are still going strong, and still looking like new.
+Years ago I bought two jumpers for my eldest – which have since been handed down to my youngest – and these are still going strong, and still looking like new.